dougbutner/gold/README.md

 ## Quicksilver Pool 🧙‍♂️🥈

 Each period, a final "Stake SILVER for SILVER" pool is added to make the math Magic.
-This pool is deep and gleaming with SILVER - by the silver rat of all other period rewards combined.
+This pool is deep and gleaming with SILVER - by the silver ratio of all other period rewards combined.
 Total reward is is 41.421356237%, 1 / (1 + √2), one over the SILVER ratio.

 | Period | Quicksilver Pool Totals |
 | --- | --- |